GeoscienceAustralia/analysis-ready-gravity-data-workflow/README.md

 At the end of the process, `RunDemo.m` combines all the tiles and outputs the geoid in TIFF format for the specified region.

+To run `RunDemo.m`:

+1. Create the following folders:
+   - `Data`
+   - `outputs/Grids/`
+   - `outputs/ResidualTiles/`

-To run `RunDemo.m`, you can download the required input data from the following links:
+2. Download the required input data from the following links and place them in the `Data` folder:
 - [oneTileData141-32.mat](https://geoid.s3-ap-southeast-2.amazonaws.com/AGQG/oneTileData141-32.mat)
 - [oneTileGriddedInterpolant141-32.mat](https://geoid.s3-ap-southeast-2.amazonaws.com/AGQG/oneTileGriddedInterpolant141-32.mat)